-The Company determines the amount of capital required on the basis of annual operating plans coupled with long-term and other strategic investment plans.
-The funding requirements are met through equity, cash generated from operation and other long-term / short-term borrowings.
-The Company's policy is aimed at combination of short-term and long-term borrowings.
+The Company determines the amount of capital required on the basis of annual operating plans coupled with long-term and short-term strategic investment plans.
+The funding requirements are met through equity, cash generated from operation and other short-term fund based working capital borrowings.
 The Company is not subject to any externally imposed capital requirement.

-The Company monitors the capital structure on the basis of net debt to equity ratio and maturity profile of the overall debt portfolio of the Company
+The Company monitors the capital structure on the basis of net debt to equity ratio and maturity profile of the overall debt portfolio of the Company.

-No changes were made to the objectives, policies or processes for managing capital during the year ended March 31, 2020 and March 31, 2019
+No changes were made to the objectives, policies or processes for managing capital during the year ended March 31, 2021 and March 31, 2020.